Bloody Friday (Minneapolis): Aftermath

 On July 24 100,000 people lined the streets of the route of the funeral procession for Henry Ness, according to The Minneapolis Labor Review.
 Many people called for the firing of Police Chief Michael Johannes whom they dubbed “Bloody Mike.”
 Governor Floyd B. Olson declared martial law after employers announced they would start moving trucks again.
 The National Guard began issuing permits to allow companies not directly targeted by the Local 574 to begin transporting goods again.
 4,000 permits were issued, angering union leaders who as a result announced they would begin picketing again.

 In response Governor Olson first ordered that the union headquarters be raided, and a couple days later ordered a raid on Citizen Alliance headquarters.
 The Regional Labor Board offered a settlement named the Haas-Dunnigan Plan that established uniform pay rates for trucking workers and called for strikers to be rehired.
 The proposed settlement was accepted by the Local 574 but the trucking companies rejected it.
 On August 8, while in Rochester, MN for a ceremony honoring the Mayo brothers, President Franklin D. Roosevelt met with Governor Olson who briefed him on the strike in Minneapolis.
 A labor delegation also met with Roosevelt’s chief aide, Louis Howe, encouraging the Roosevelt administration to pressure the Minneapolis businessmen to settle the strike.

 Not long after Roosevelt’s visit, Jesse Jones, the head of the administration’s Reconstruction Finance Corporation, began making calls to local industrialists in Minnesota who relied on the RFC to meet their credit needs signaling to them that their relationship with the agency could be jeopardized if they continued to resist the Haas-Dunnigan Plan.
 By August 22 the strike was ended after a new settlement was finally reached which gave the union most of what it wanted.

 Remembrance

 Successful organizing and union victories following the 1934 strikes birthed many parades and memorial events, the General Drivers picnics at their head with nearly 20,000 in attendance.

 While the intent is tenuous, the fact is Aquatennial is a colossal business sponsored event that overshadows the same timeslot many of these labor remembrances had.
 Where there were once fat lady races and all manner of inclusive participant run events, in 1941 there was the Aqua Dears, a synchronized swimming troupe with strict height and weight limits of 5'4" and 125 lbs.
 The history of Aquatennial is events named and sponsored by business, in 1971 the milk carton boat race was launched by advertising agency Campbell Mithun, Inc, even the capstone fireworks are Target branded.

+In 2015, a plaque was created detailing the labor movement, events of bloody friday, and the subsequent labor unionization resulting from the killings.
+The plaque is located near the original site, 701 North 3rd St, where yearly memorial gatherings are also held.